Technical Guide 230 - Environmental Health Risk Assessment and Chemical Exposure Guidelines for Deployed Military Personnel

 TG254 establishes a standard methodology for generating, supporting, and documenting defensible wildlife toxicity reference values (TRVs) for chemicals of interest in Army ecological risk assessments.

-Associated Documents: Please contact the USAPHC Publication Management Division for more information.
+Associated Documents: Please contact the APHC Publication Management Division for more information.

 Date: October 2000